sarikasurampudi/oml/oml-fun-on-adb/omlr/omlr.md

 	```

 	The output is similar to the following:

 	![First few rows of DEMO2 are displayed.](images/rows-demo2.png)

 3. In this example, you are splitting the DEMO2 data with 60 percent of the records for the TRAIN data set and 40 percent for the TEST data set.
-The `sample` function gives a simple random sample of elements.
-Here, the `sample` function produces the sampled set of indices to identify the records for the training data set within the variable index.
+The `sample()` function gives a simple random sample of elements.
+Here, the `sample()` function produces the sampled set of indices to identify the records for the training data set within the variable index.
 Use the `setdiff` function to create the test data set as the complement of the training data set.

 	> **_NOTE:_**  In OML4R, instead of pulling the data from the database and then sampling, you can sample directly in the database and then pull only those records that are part of the sample.
 By sampling in the database, you minimize data `movement` and you can work with larger data sets.
-Note that the ordering framework integer row indexing in the transparency layer that enables this capability.
+Note that the ordering framework integer row indexing in the transparency layer is what enables this capability.

 	```r
 	<copy>